-Easter is just around the corner and while it’s synonymous with chocolate, that doesn’t mean missing out on a bit of chocolate therapy!
-In fact, I love nothing more than spreading my Naked Chocolat Butter onto fresh made Hot Cross Buns or sipping on a mug of creamy home-made Hot Chocolate made from full cream milk - there’s just something so pleasurable in surrendering to some velvety indulgence.
+This is the perfect time to indulge in a little chocolate therapy!
+In fact, I love nothing more than sipping on a mug of creamy, home-made Feel Good Hot Chocolate made from guilt-free Naked Chocolat - there’s something incredibly pleasurable about surrendering to some velvety indulgence.

 The good news is that you don’t need to feel guilty – you could actually be doing yourself a favour.
-Research suggests that eating nature’s chocolate can be good for you.
-That’s because cocoa is packed with antioxidants called polyphenols, which is also found in red wine, and help to prevent the oxidation of harmful cholesterol.
+Research shows that eating nature's chocolate could be good for your immunity and overall wellbeing.

 Cocoa is one of the richest sources of antioxidants in the world.
 According to The American Journal of Clinical Nutrition, the high flavenoid content of cocoa has been linked to a reduced risk of cardiovascular disease, such as heart disease and stroke.

 Many of us are so focused on our macronutrients that we often forget about our intake of essential minerals, which can lead to deficiencies.

 Healthy Chef Naked Chocolat is made from mineral-rich cocoa, maca, carob, cinnamon and pure vanilla.
 It's GLUTEN FREE – DAIRY FREE – SUGAR-FRE and the healthy way to indulge + enliven the senses.

 Cocoa contains high amounts of essential minerals including magnesium, iron, copper, manganese and riboflavin that assist with improving overall health.
 For instance, magnesium helps with relaxing blood vessels, improving circulation and blood flow.